wader/bump/README.md

 Bump can be used to automate version updates where other version and package management system does not fit or can't be used.
-This can be for example when having versions of dependencies in Makefiles, Dockerfiles, scripts or other kinds of texts.
+This can be for example when having versions of dependencies in Makefile:s, Dockerfile:s, scripts or other kinds of texts.

 For example this is a Bumpfile where we want to keep the Dockerfile base image